Jakob Johansson (footballer, born 1998)

 Jakob Warburg Johansson (born 6 August 1998) is a Danish professional footballer who plays as a forward for Brønshøj Boldklub.
-He has represented Denmark's youth teams from 2015 to 2019.
+He represented Denmark's youth teams from 2015 to 2019.

 Club career

 Nordsjælland

 Johansson is a product of FC Nordsjælland, where he played since he was U15 player.
 He got his debut for FC Nordsjælland on 7 August 2016.
-Johansson started on the bench, but replaced Mathias Jensen in the 56th minute in a 1-2 defeat against AaB in the Danish Superliga.
+Johansson started on the bench, but replaced Mathias Jensen in the 56th minute in a 1–2 defeat against AaB in the Danish Superliga.

 FC Nordsjælland confirmed on 6 June 2017, that they had extended Johansson's contract and promoted him to the first team squad.

 Loan to Randers

 On 31 January 2018, Johansson was loaned out to Randers FC with an option to buy, for the rest of the season.

 HB Køge

 On 7 August 2018 Johansson was sent on another loan.
 This time he was loaned to HB Køge in the Danish 1st Division for the entire 2018–19 season.
 Johansson had a good spell at the club, scoring 15 goals in 30 games.
 The club announced on 14 June 2019, that he would continue at the club, signing a permanent two-year contract with the player.

-Johansson left Køge at the end of the 2020-21 season.
+Johansson left Køge at the end of the 2020–21 season.